 370. Broadcast Copywriting (5).
 Pr., COM 274.

 A practical introduction to the principles, forms, and skills of writing for radio, television, and cable television.

-History of American Journalism (5).
+371. History of the American Press (5).
 Pr., COM 210 or permission of instructor.
-371.

 A study of the American press, its development and influence on society from 17th-century England to the present.